top of page

 Total Value: $75,000

-BRUNY20 provides opportunities for Australian artists to develop their practice in a supportive location, conducive to exploring universal environmental themes.
+BRUNY20 (which ran from 2020-2023) provided opportunities for Australian artists to develop their practice in a supportive location, conducive to exploring universal environmental themes.

-In 2020 three fellowships have been awarded, each valued at $25,000, including cash in the amount of $16,600 and accommodation on Bruny Island for the fieldwork component of the fellowship to the value of $8,400.
+Three fellowships were awarded, each valued at $25,000, including cash in the amount of $16,600 and accommodation on Bruny Island for the fieldwork component of the fellowship to the value of $8,400.

-The fellowship is open to all artists, including visual artists, musicians, writers, performers, filmmakers, new media and multi-disciplinary artists.
+The fellowship was open to all artists, including visual artists, musicians, writers, performers, filmmakers, new media and multi-disciplinary artists.

-BRUNY20 is made possible by the generous support of our Principal Partner BRUNYISLANDAU (brunyisland.com.au)
+BRUNY20 was made possible by the generous support of Principal Partner BRUNYISLANDAU (brunyisland.com.au)

 MORE